AX-119/Spark/README.md

 - Splitting the engine into a static/dynamic library: Refactor the project to build the engine as a library that can be linked against, separating it more cleanly from the main application/game.
 - Updating the CMake for easier Emscripten compilation: Improve the CMake configuration to streamline the process of compiling the engine and projects to WebAssembly using the Emscripten toolchain.
 - Full runtime usability: Enhance the engine's capabilities to allow for adding and removing components, scripts, and resources on-the-fly at runtime, making it more dynamic and flexible.

-## 📜 License

-The license for this project is not specified in the provided files.